dodecagone/dotfiles/README.md

     ```
    and press `Enter`.

   It should have replaced every "bookworm" occurence with "trixie" in the file.
-If not, well do it yourself.
+If not, well do it by hand I don't know.

   Type `:wq` to save and quit.
 * Update and upgrade your system.